YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/index.md

-# Tool/App User Documenation Template
+<h1 align="center">Tool/App User Documenation Template</h1>

+---
 This page is the first page for your end-users.
 It is similar to a landing page.
-Use it to provide information on what your Tool/App does and links to help documentation such as Getting Started Guide, How To Page, and Reference Guides.
+Use it to provide information on what your Tool/App does Why it is an awesome tool, and links to help documentation such as Getting Started Guide, How To Page, and Reference Guides.

 This document series is a template git repo that will allow for customization for your own Tool/App.
 The concept was inspired by a Coursera and ITCR Documentation and Usability Course.

 ---

-## Why {This Tool/App}?

-This tool is really awesome and serves this purpose.

----
+###### _Checklist For This Section:_

 ## The Why
-- ***** Add my persona info link here ****

 - The “why” of this Tool/App is obvious on the main page
 - The end user will be able to know from the Why if they need/ want your Tool/App
 - Says what need the Tool/App fulfills
 - Indicates what problem Tool/App solves
+- Who is your Tool/App for
-- Tagline of Tool/App purpose brief (Use this as a quide: https://theYvonne.com/blog/secret-to-success-in-8-words)
+- Tagline of Tool/App purpose brief [Use this as a quide](https://theYvonne.com/blog/secret-to-success-in-8-words)
 - Summary of Tool/App purpose brief
 - Avoid jargon
-- Example of a good ones
+- Example of Good Why
 		- Gene Set Enrichment Analysis (GSEA) is a computational method that determines whether and a priori-defined set of genes shows statistically significant, concordant differences between two biological states (e.g. phenotypes).
 		- Salmon is a tool for wicked-fast transcript quantification from RNA-seq data.
 It requires a set of target transcripts (either from a reference or de-novo assembly) to quantify.

 ---

+## Why {This Tool/App}?
+- This tool is really awesome and serves this purpose.
+- Tag Line
+- Summary
+---

 ## Understanding Your User Community

-- ***** Add my persona info link here ****
+Understaning your User Community allows you to understand and meet their needs

 - Write down what you know (or think you know)
 - Identify any knowledge gaps you might have about your user community